 r e a – lead artist/creative concept/director

-r e a is a Gamilaraay / Wailwan / Biripi (NSW) artist / curator / activist / academic / cultural educator / creative thinker.
+r e a is a Gamilaraay / Wailwan / Biripi (NSW) artist / curator / activist / researcher / cultural educator / creative thinker.

 r e a’s ongoing practice takes its development from new and critical discourses exploring intersectionality and positionality, through the cultural convergence of Aboriginality; within the creative arts and technology, history and colonialism, the body and identity, gender and queer politics.